COMD1127 Type and Media

 - Adjust your posture, sit up as straight and look into the camera.

 - Learning online requires paying attention, especially with classmates unsure of when to speak.
 Conference apps, BlackBoard and Zoom, have a chat feature.
 If you have questions in class sessions type in the chat, or raise your hand.

 - Voice volume; most microphones can pick up your normal speaking voice, so you don’t need to yell.
-You do need speak clearly in a normal voice volume.
+You do need to speak clearly in a normal voice volume.

 Attendance is taken and is important to success in this class.
-Both absences and arrival more than 15 minutes after the start of class will be marked.
+Both absences and arriving more than 15 minutes after the start of class will be marked.
 If excessive, the instructor will alert the student that he or she may be in danger of not meeting the course objectives and participation expectations, which could lead to a lower grade.

 Academic Integrity Policy

 Students and all others who work with information, ideas, texts, images, music, inventions and other intellectual property owe their audience and sources accuracy and honesty in using, crediting and citation of sources.
 As a community of intellectual and professional workers, the college recognizes its responsibility for providing instruction in information literacy and academic integrity, offering models of good practice, and responding vigilantly and appropriately to infractions of academic integrity.
 Accordingly, academic dishonesty is prohibited in The City University of New York and is punishable by penalties, including failing grades, suspension and expulsion.
 More information about the College’s policy on Academic Integrity may be found in the College Catalog.

 - Projects – 3-4 main projects supported by homework assignments

 - Homework Assignments – Inserted in the the class pages on site.